-25 M Number of LBA Formats (NLBAF): This field defines the number of supported LBA data size and metadata size combinations supported by the namespace.
+Bytes O/M Description 25 М Number of LBA Formats (NLBAF): This field defines the number of supported LBA data size and metadata size combinations supported by the namespace.
 LBA formats shall be allocated in order (starting with 0) and packed sequentially.
 This is a 0's based value.
 The maximum number of LBA formats that may be indicated as supported is 16.
 The supported LBA formats are indicated in bytes 128 - 191 in this data structure.
+The LBA Format fields with an index beyond the value set in this field are invalid and not supported.
+LBA Formats that are valid, but not currently available may be indicated by setting the LBA Data Size for that LBA Format to 0h.
 The metadata may be either transferred as part of the LBA (creating an extended LBA which is a larger LBA size that is exposed to the application) or it may be transferred as a separate contiguous buffer of data.
 The metadata shall not be split between the LBA and a separate metadata buffer.
 It is recommended that software and controllers transition to an LBA size that is 4KB or larger for ECC efficiency at the controller.
 If providing metadata, it is recommended that at least 8 bytes are provided per logical block to enable use with end-to-end data protection, refer to section 8.2.
-26 М Formatted LBA Size (FLBAS): This field indicates the LBA data size & metadata size combination that the namespace has been formatted with (refer to section 5.15).
+Formatted LBA Size (FLBAS): This field indicates the LBA data size & metadata size combination that the namespace has been formatted with (refer to section 5.23).
 Bits 7:5 are reserved.
-Bit 4 if set to '1' indicates that the metadata is transferred at the end of the data LBA, creating an extended data LBA.
+26 М Bit 4 if set to '1' indicates that the metadata is transferred at the end of the data LBA, creating an extended data LBA.
 Bit 4 if cleared to '0' indicates that all of the metadata for a command is transferred as a separate contiguous buffer of data.
 Bit 4 is not applicable when there is no metadata.
 Bits 3:0 indicates one of the 16 supported LBA Formats indicated in this data structure.
 27 М Metadata Capabilities (MC): This field indicates the capabilities for metadata.
 Bits 7:2 are reserved.
 Bit 1 if set to '1' indicates the namespace supports the metadata being transferred as part of a separate buffer that is specified in the Metadata Pointer.
 Bit 1 if cleared to '0' indicates that the namespace does not support the metadata being transferred as part of a separate buffer.
 Bit 0 if set to '1' indicates that the namespace supports the metadata being transferred as part of an extended data LBA.
 Bit 0 if cleared to '0' indicates that the namespace does not support the metadata being transferred as part of an extended data LBA.